shortcow36/WEHack25/README.md

 ## How we built it
 - Frontend: Developed a clean, user-centered interface using Streamlit
-- Backend: Integrated a Python-based TensorFlow model to calculate risk scores
+- Backend: Integrated a Python-based TensorFlow model to calculate risk scores (Risk Score is calculated based on crime rate, appreciation rate, foot traffic, proximity to infrastructure and neighborhood reputation.
+These features were chosen through market research and a feature correlation matrix).

 ## Challenges we ran into
 - Real estate APIs were either paywalled or too broad, and no niche-free options were available for our use case